UtrechtUniversity/README-Templates/CodeREADMEs/DRAFT__UU_Geosciences_README_template.md

 Please cite the package using the following citation:

+> Speed, G; Kandylas, A.; Dadkan, Maisam; "UU Geosciences README Template," Markdown document.
+Utrecht University, Utrecht, the Netherlands, 2023.

-*Consider placing a .bibtex file here so that the citation can be formatted in many different citation styles with software such as Zotero.*
+*Consider placing a .bibtex file snippet here or a bibtex file in the repository so that the citation can be formatted in many different citation styles with software such as Zotero.*

+> @Manual{speed+kandylas+dadkan,
+>    author = "Garrett {Speed}, Aristotelis {Kandylas}, and Maisam M. {Dadkan}",
+>    title = "UU Geosciences README Template",
+>    year = 2023,
+>    address = "Utrecht, the Netherlands",
+>    organization = "Utrecht Unviersity Faculty of Geosciences"}

 ## How to contribute